-There is also a section at the end of the article with further information and links to useful websites about Russian work visa and permit issues if you are considering applying for a Russia: work visa.
+There is also a section with links to useful websites about visa issues if you’re considering applying.

-If you are a foreign national coming to work in Russia, you will need both a Russian work permit and a work visa.
-However, you can only apply for a Russian work permit and visa if you have received a job offer from a Russian employer who has secured an employment permit that allows them to employ foreign nationals for specific jobs.
+If you’re a foreign national coming to work in Russia, you’ll need both a work permit and a work visa.
+However, you can only apply for a Russian work permit and visa if you have a job offer from a Russian employer who has secured an employment permit that allows them to employ foreign nationals for specific jobs.

 The number of employment permits available for overseas workers is decided yearly by government quotas depending on Russia’s economic climate and government policies.
 Within the overall quota, there are specific quotas for regions of Russia, occupational sectors and foreign nationalities.
 The overall quota for 2017 has been set at 177,043, which is 17% down on the quota for 2016.

-Foreign nationals that need a visa to enter Russia will need a Russian work permit and work visa to work in Russia.
+Foreign nationals that need a visa to enter Russia will need a work permit and work visa to work in Russia.
 See our article on Russian visas and residence permits for more information on who needs a visa to enter Russia.
-There are certain exemptions which are detailed below.
+There are certain exemptions that are detailed below.

 Nationals from the Commonwealth of Independent States (CIS), who don’t need a visa to enter Russia, are the only nationals that don’t require a Russian work permit and visa or a guaranteed job offer from a Russian employer.
 As of 2015, CIS nationals are no longer bound by Russian work permit quotas.
 Instead, they have to apply for a work patent within 30 days of arriving in Russia and then have to find employment within 60 days of receiving the work patent.